json420/degu/doc/degu.client.rst

     ``bytes`` instance for ``AF_UNIX``.
 See :ref:`client-address` for details.

-    Finally, you can provide keyword-only *options* to override the defaults for a number of tunable client runtime parameters.
+    Finally, you can provide keyword-only *options* to override the defaults for certain client configuration values.
 See :ref:`client-options` for details.

     A :class:`Client` is stateless and thread-safe.
 It contains the information needed to create actual :class:`Connection` instances, but does not itself